-As the assassin Guitteau was being taken from the court house to prison after the adjournment of court Saturday afternoon, a stranger, mounted on a white per for this Congressional district, and trans- horse, rode up and fired two shots into the van and then galloped away.
+As the assassin Guitteau was being taken from the court house to prison after the adjournment of court Saturday afternoon, a stranger, mounted on a white horse, rode up and fired two shots into the van and then galloped away.
 One of the shots took effect in the assassin's right arm, inflicting a slight wound.
 The cowardly wretch piteously implored the officers to hurry him into his cell and when inside the bars became defiant and impious.

-The would-be ayenger was fired at by one of a band who have bound themselves with an oath to kill the assassin if by any means he escapes conviction in
+The would-be ayenger was fired at by one of the officers in charge of the prisoner, and it is believed the ball took effect, but he escaped.
+He is supposed to be one of a band who have bound themselves with an oath to kill the assassin if by any means he escapes conviction in court.

-The avenger was subsequently apprehendtd and proved to be a "crank" named
+The avenger was subsequently apprehendtd and proved to be a "crank" named Jones.

 FRESH OYSTERS received daily at the THIRD WARD GROCERY STORE.
-Retailed at 30 cents D. F. CLARK. onable terms.
+Retailed at 30 cents per quart.
+Churches and parties supplied on reasonable terms.

+D. F. CLARK.